prixite/docker-env-node/README.md

 ## Installation

-    docker-compose build --build-arg NAME=Tenyksian
+    docker-compose build
     docker-compose up

-You will see "Hi Tenyksian" when you visit localhost:3000.
+You will see "Hi Tenyksian" when you visit localhost:5000.